Robbie Fergusson

 Robbie Fergusson (born 30 August 1993) is a Scottish rugby union player who plays international rugby for Great Britain 7s.
-He formerly played for Glasgow Warriors and London Scottish; and will re-join Glasgow Warriors in January 2022.
+He formerly played for Glasgow Warriors and London Scottish, and will re-join Glasgow Warriors in January 2022.

 Rugby Union career

 Amateur career

-Fergusson had been playing for amateur club Ayr RFC for a number of seasons, since joining the club's mini-rugby section; progressing through the ranks and making his first-team debut, as a 17-year-old, while still a pupil at Wellington School in his home town.
+Fergusson had been playing for amateur club Ayr RFC for a number of seasons, since joining the club's mini-rugby section; progressing through the ranks and making his first-team debut as a 17-year-old while still a pupil at Wellington School in his hometown.

 His rugby development was curtailed on being diagnosed with cancer.
 After chemotherapy treatment for Hodgkin’s lymphoma, Fergusson returned to rugby in October 2014.

 Fergusson was assigned Ayr in the Pro draft for the Scottish Premiership sides from Scotland 7s for the season 2017-18.

 Professional career

-Fergusson has represented Glasgow at under-16, under-17 and under-18.
+Fergusson has represented Glasgow at under-16, under-17, and under-18.

 Fergusson trained with Glasgow Warriors in the 2013–14 season.
 He played for the side in a pre-season game against Aberdeen GSFP.

 Fergusson came off the bench in a Glasgow Warriors 'A' select versus Edinburgh Rugby 'A' select in December 2014.

 Fergusson was named in the new Scottish Rugby Academy as a stage 3 player.
 He was part of the squad assigned to Glasgow and the West district and was aligned Glasgow Warriors for the 2015–16 season.

 Fergusson was named in the Glasgow Warriors squad to take on the French side Clermont in a pre-season game in the 2015 Auvergne Challenge in Issoire.
-During the match Fergusson came on as a substitute.
+During the match, Fergusson came on as a substitute.
 He made his competitive début coming off the bench in Glasgow's opening game against the Scarlets in the 2015 Pro12.
 He earned the Glasgow Warrior No. 250.

-In November 2015 he was loaned to London Scottish, by Glasgow Warriors, to gain more experience of playing professional rugby.
+In November 2015, he was loaned to London Scottish by Glasgow Warriors to gain more experience of playing professional rugby.

-On 7 April 2016 this deal was made permanent and Fergusson officially signed for London Scottish.
+On 7 April 2016, this deal was made permanent, and Fergusson officially signed for London Scottish.

-In a covid-19 hit season 2020-21 he was with the Glasgow Warriors squad.
+In a COVID-19 hit season 2020-21, he was with the Glasgow Warriors squad.
 He played 10 times for the club in the Pro14 league, starting 9 matches.
 At the end of the season, Fergusson was thanked in a 'leavers video' by the club for his support to the squad over the season.

-On 7 October 2021 it was announced that Fergusson had signed for the Warriors for a third spell with the club; to begin in January 2022 when his commitments end with the GB 7s team.
+On 7 October 2021, it was announced that Fergusson had signed for the Warriors for a third spell with the club, to begin in January 2022 when his commitments end with the GB 7s team.
 Fergusson stated:

-I’m buzzing to have signed for the club.
+"I’m buzzing to have signed for the club.
 I came through the Glasgow academy, and it’s always been a lifelong rugby dream to sign for Glasgow.
-My family are here, and Glasgow has been my home club and the club I’ve supported since I was a boy so it was a really easy decision for me when the offer of a contract came through.
+My family are here, and Glasgow has been my home club and the club I’ve supported since I was a boy, so it was a really easy decision for me when the offer of a contract came through."